Plan your setup of Office 365 for business

 Each person in your business can install the Office 2016 suite of apps (Word, Excel, PowerPoint, and so on) on up to 5 PCs and Macs.
 See the operating system and computer requirements for installing Office 2016 suites for business.

-Office 365 mobile apps can be installed on iOS, Android, and Windows devices.
+Mobile apps can be installed on iOS, Android, and Windows devices.
 You can find information on mobile device and browser support in System requirements for Office.

 Plan for email